40843245/ASP.NET-core-MVC/ASP.NET core MVC4/application running process.md

 > http:<ipAddress>/<fileNameExecutedWithoutSuffixController>/<invokedMethod><queries>
 > ```
 >
-> You can set the url here.
+> You can set how the url will look like here.

 > [!NOTE]
 > To learn more about routing in ASP.NET application, you can see [Routing in ASP.NET Web API (MSDS)](https://learn.microsoft.com/en-us/aspnet/web-api/overview/web-api-routing-and-actions/routing-in-aspnet-web-api)